 Being born and brought up in India, I’ve been a resident of the Bay Area, California, for the past few years.
 I live here with my husband.
-I am from the eastern part of India specifically, from a city named Kolkata in West Bengal.
-Despite growing up in a culturally diverse country, the most common love that Indians share is a love for food, which involves cooking, feeding others, and eating!
-Not surprisingly, the love for food, ingredients, recipes, and trying out new cuisines is intrinsic to me.
+I am from the eastern part of India, from a city named Kolkata (or Calcutta) in West Bengal.
+Despite growing up in a culturally diverse country, the most common love that Indians share is the love for food!!
+This involves cooking, feeding others, and eating!
+No surprises here that the love for food, ingredients, recipes, and trying out new cuisines is intrinsic to me.

 Art is very close to my heart.
 I do not hold a formal degree in Art but have never let any opportunity to learn, pass by.
 I learned art techniques on my own, from books and, of course, the internet.
 I enjoy painting the most and receiving a lot of appreciation on my paintings led me to start my Etsy Art Shop – ‘An Artsy Appetite’.